myopicmage/aiti/Players/1 - Setting/5 - Gods and Divines.md

 **Domain**: Diplomacy

 **Great Work**: Prevented a budding war between Delta and Sun's Reach by creating The Chasm, a once-valley, now massive river, preventing the armies from crossing.

+## Levotta, Goddess of Fear

+**Alignment**: Chaotic Evil

+**Domain**: Shadow

+**Great Work**: Created the concept of fear and shared it with the world of Aiti, just because she could.

+## Frances. the Death Guide

+**Alignment**: Lawful Neutral

+**Domain**: Death

+**Great Work**: One of the first of the Great Mages, Frances found out that those who died were left to rot, so she demanded that she be allowed to fix it.
+She went to The Life, made her case, and Aiti granted her power.
+She then created the two planes of death: a heaven-like plane thst most mortals will go to, and a plane of rehabilitation, explicitly meant to teach mortals the errors of their ways upon death so they can go to the proper afterlife.
+She also serves as a grim reaper-like guide, taking souls to their proper resting place.

+## Haneul, Patron of Skymeet

+**Alignment**: Lawful Good

+**Domain**: Knowledge

+**Great Work**: Afer seeing the city of Skymeet becoming overcowded, created and permanently raised a second tier to the city to float above the city for all time.
+Also did a great deal of research at THe Academy, contributing heavily to the understanding of magic on Aiti.